JonasMikhaeil/jonas-mikhaeil.github.io/_pages/cv.md

 * Studying before Abitur

-*All gerade above are on a scale from 1 to 5 (with 1.0 being the best possible grade).
+*All grades above are on a scale from 1 to 5 (with 1.0 being the best possible grade).

 ## German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes)